-- Guests between the ages of 16-17 may not be requested as an overnight guest without a signed parental consent form approved 24 hours in advance.
-A parental consent form is available at www.SouthernCT.edu/residencelife/ - No overnight guests are permitted during the finals week period.
+- All guests must be a minimum age of 16 years old, and 24 hours in advance, have a signed Parental Consent Form approved by the Hall Director.
+Guests under the age of 16 will not permitted in the building after 8:00 pm.
+A parental consent form is available at: SouthernCT.edu/residencelife. - No overnight guests are permitted during the finals week period.
 Guest restrictions begin the Wednesday of the week preceding finals and remain in effect throughout finals week.